mcthomas/Conceptual-Audacity-UI-Redesign/README.md

 <img src="audacity-logo.png" width="300"/>

 # Conceptual-Audacity-UI-Redesign
 A conceptual UI overhaul and redesign for Audacity, to demonstrate principles in UX &amp; UI design as they relate to human-computer interaction.
-This project comprises several group projects that I led in academia, with Rose Tokar and Jun Lin Tan.
+This documentation comprises several group projects that I led in academia, with Rose Tokar and Jun Lin Tan.

 ## Contents